 Phone and SIM requirements for accessing 5G networks

-If you want to access the 5G network from your phone, you need a 5G compatible cell phone.
-Your 4G phone is based on LTE technology which is different from 5G New Radio (NR).
+If you want to access the 5G network from your phone, you need a 5G-compatible cell phone.
+Your 4G phone is based on LTE technology, which differs from 5G New Radio (NR).
 Generally, your existing 4G SIM card should work in your 5G phone to enable 5G access.
-If you currently have a 4G LTE phone and you are considering buying a 5G phone, check out this dedicated post on a 5G phone and SIM card.
+If you currently have a 4G LTE phone and are considering buying a 5G phone, check out this dedicated post on a 5G phone and SIM card.

-All cellular technologies are backwards compatible, and therefore the 5G NR phone will also allow you to access the 4G LTE network.
-If you already have a phone and you are not sure whether it is a 4G or 5G phone, look at this post to find out if your phone supports the 5G NR technology.
+All cellular technologies are backwards compatible; therefore, the 5G NR phone will also allow you to access the 4G LTE network.
+If you already have a phone and are unsure whether it is a 4G or 5G phone, look at this post to find out if your phone supports the 5G NR technology.

 Download the FULL version of our 5G Overview slide deck, which provides a comprehensive overview of 5G NR networks.